CovMan-Knust-final-year-project/Admin/README.md

-Lack of an autonomous system to emphasize the obedience of COVID-19 protocols has brought about the need for human resources to be used for the monitoring of the said protocols (wearing of nose mask, using sanitizer, checking temperature).
+Lack of an autonomous system to emphasize the obedience of COVID-19 protocols has brought about the need for human resources to be used for the monitoring of the said protocols (wearing of nose mask, using sanitizer, checking temperature and so much more.).

 ## :camera_flash: Screenshots-->